-Sometimes your friend might go through a tough time in their recovery and they could turn to you for help and support.
+Your friend might go through some tough times in their recovery and they could turn to you for help and support.

-Unfortunately, we can’t tell you exactly what to say to make everything ok.
-Often the most important thing is simply to listen, so they know that their problems are being heard.
+Unfortunately, we can’t tell you exactly what to say to make everything OK.
+Often the most important thing is simply to listen, so they know that they're being heard and validated.

 It might also be worth bearing the following suggestions in mind:

-- Ask open-ended questions that allow your friend to expand on what’s troubling them.
+- Ask open-ended questions that allow your friend to expand on how they're feeling.

 - Reflect back the main points you’ve heard.
-It will let your friend know you have understood.
+It will let your friend know you've understood.

 - Try to use open body language and keep eye contact.

-- Be supportive by reassuring your friend that how they are feeling is completely normal, and that there will be a way of getting through their problems.
+- Be supportive by reassuring your friend that how they are feeling is completely normal and if they're feeling bad, it won't last forever.

 - Don’t interrupt them, even if you think what you’re about to say is helpful.
 Wait until they have finished speaking first.